facebookresearch/stable_signature/hidden/README.md

 [`hidden_replicate.pth`](https://dl.fbaipublicfiles.com/ssl_watermarking/hidden_replicate.pth) - [`hidden_replicate_whit.torchscript.pth`](https://dl.fbaipublicfiles.com/ssl_watermarking/hidden_replicate_whit.torchscript.pt).
 (Robustness to JPEG is a bit worse, because the augmentation implementation differ a bit from the paper: this could be fixed by increasing the JPEG augmentation probability).

+:warning: The LR is rescaled with the world size (as done in many image classification repos).
+If you encounter an issue when running the experiment, you can try to make the LR and batch size match as close as possible the ones used in the above run.

 ## Citation